tfynes-pivotal/CFLogCacheDashboardingService/README.md

 NOTE: When you hit the grafana dashboard URI for the first time, navigate to dashboards / manage (left of screen) and select the PCC Dashboard

 DAY2 Use:
 use 'cf log-meta' and 'cf tail' to discovery other platform, application or services to instrument.
 Create new panels for existing sample dashboard and when ready just export the json (share dashboard / export json).
-This json file can be placed in './pccdashboards'.
+This json file can be placed in './pccdashboards' so that when you re-push the grafana app it will preserve an immutable copy of your new panels/dashboards/alerts, etc...